conduition/conduition.io/source/_posts/fast-slh-dsa.md

 As you can see, without batching, the overhead caused by using Vulkan compute shaders actually results in a noticeable slowdown in verification latency, so much so that we would've been better off using naive single-threaded code.

 While it is possible to make a Vulkan compute pipeline to minimize SLH-DSA verification latency, this was not a goal for me personally, so I did not pursue it.
 Due to Vulkan's overhead, it seems likely that CPU-bound AVX2 vectorization or SHA2 hardware acceleration will provide much lower single-input latency than parallelized Vulkan code ever could, and with less implementation complexity to boot.
-But for verifying many signatures in bulk, compute shaders are where its at.
+But for verifying many signatures in bulk, compute shaders are where it's at.
 Especially if you have...

 ## GPUs